click on photo to go back...

 The reporter in Voyage to the Bottom of the Sea's "Man of Many Faces" (1967) was played by Howard Culver.Culver was given a job in the TV version that extended through the entire duration of that series.
 He played ... the desk clerk (Howie Uzzell) at the Dodge House, seen here in an "Gunsmoke" episode from 1974 called "The Fourth Victim".

-Above left: The reporter in Voyage to the Bottom of the Sea's "Man of Many Faces" (1967) was played by Howard Culver.
+Above left: The reporter in Voyage to the Bottom of the Sea's "Man of Many Faces" (ABC, Oct 29.
+1967) was played by Howard Culver.

 Above right: Culver was given a job in the TV version that extended through the entire duration of that series.
-He played ... the desk clerk (Howie Uzzell) at the Dodge House, seen here in an Gunsmoke episode from 1974 called "The Fourth Victim".
+He played ... the desk clerk (Howie Uzzell) at the Dodge House, seen here, for the last time in the series, in the Gunsmoke episode called "The Fourth Victim" (CBS, Nov 4.
+1974).

 In the popular TV-series "Chips" one 1980 episode "The Strippers" had Howard playing an auctioneer.In an episode from "Buck Rogers in the 25th Century" called "The Guardians" (1981), Howard played a mailman.